 - Firebase (Spark plan): Free for small apps

-- Push notification services: Usually free up to a threshold, then pay-per-message
+- Push notification services: free up to a threshold, then pay per message

 Bug Fix and Update Maintenance

 Both stores expect active maintenance.
-Apps that go too long without updates may get flagged or removed.
-Budget for 15-20% of your initial development cost annually for maintenance, bug fixes, and OS compatibility updates.
-Our cost guide covers this in more detail.
+Apps left too long without updates can get flagged or pulled.
+Budget 15 to 20% of your initial development cost per year for app maintenance and support, bug fixes, and OS compatibility updates.
+Our cost guide goes deeper on this.

 Common Rejection Reasons (and How to Avoid Them)